digbmc/command-line/sections/creating-files-and-folders.md

 ## Creating folders

-OK, so we're going to be doing a lot of work during the Digital Research Institute.
+We're going to be doing a lot of work during the Digital Scholarship Research Institute.
 Let's create a project folder in our Desktop so that we can keep all our work in one place.

 First, let's check to make sure we're still in the Desktop folder with `pwd`: